bkamins/bkamins.github.io/_posts/2023-06-16-homographs.md

 `+` are invoked, one working with integers, and the other working with floats.

 However, there is one important rule that should be followed.
-If you add methods to some function they should perform a conceptually similar operations.
+If you add methods to some function they should perform conceptually similar operations.
 For example, `1 + 2` produces `3` and `1.0 + 2.0` produces `3.0`.
 In both cases an addition was done.

 The reason for this rule is that otherwise when you see code like `f(x)` you would not